 Detracting slightly from the otherwise unobstructed view over the creek and marina are the elecricity pylons behind me, and the electricity wires which go down to the valley.

 I still haven’t seen any sign of a trig station, so I continue up the hill, through the bush… despite being almost on top of where it should be located, I can’t see it.
 I’m thinking maybe by coordinates are a bit out.
 Until I look down, and discover I’m just about standing on the trig station.
-TS1955 ELLIS has been significantly depiled, and is now not much more than a pile of stones in a circular pattern.
+The Ellis Trig (TS1955 ELLIS) has been significantly depiled, and is now not much more than a pile of stones in a circular pattern.

 To the south of the trig station are some rock formations, from which there are nice views over the national park, There are some marks on the rocks that may be Aboriginal rock carvings.
 Or they may not.